codefresh-io/docs.codefresh.io/_docs/installation/hosted-runtime.md

 max-width="70%"
 %}

-#### Troubleshoot failed hosted runtime installation
+### Troubleshoot failed Hosted GitOps Runtime installation
-Your hosted runtime may fail to install with an error as in the image below.
-We are closely moinitoring the hosted runtime installation process and activley working to prevent and iron out all installation errors.
-Follow the instructions to uninstall and reinstall the hosted runtime.
+Your Hosted GitOps Runtime may fail to install with an error as in the image below.
+We are closely moinitoring the Hosted GitOps Runtime installation process and activley working to prevent and iron out all installation errors.
+Follow the instructions to uninstall and reinstall the Hosted GitOps Runtime.

 {% include
 image.html